 Breast milk is the perfect food for baby.
 It’s natural and the way God designed babies to eat.
 I think we can all agree that “breast is best”.
 However, breastfeeding is not easy.
 Or at least, it wasn’t easy for me.
 It was very, very hard.
 And as I’ve talked to others it seems like many, many people struggle with breastfeeding.

-You think you’re sweet little baby will be born, you’ll pull him or her to your breast, they’ll latch on and start eating, and all will be well in the world.
+You think your sweet little baby will be born, you’ll pull him or her to your breast, they’ll latch on and start eating, and all will be well in the world.
 I mean, you read the books, you went to two breastfeeding classes.
 You got this!
 Right?
 Wrong.

 I was one of the lucky ones that had a fairly easy pregnancy…but I think I’m paying for it now with a ridiculously long and hard labor and a breastfeeding nightmare.
 Here’s our story: